CostaBru/BBSort/README.md

 # Disadvanteges

-Because it has to do extra work before sorting, it works worse that comparsion N logN sorting algorithms in case of small size arrays with item count less than 30.
+Because it has to do extra work before sorting, it performs worse that comparsion N logN sorting algorithms in case of small size arrays with item count less than 30.

 # References